Depressive Disorders in Children and Adolescents

 • Psychiatric assessment

-Diagnosis of depressive disorders is based on symptoms and signs, including the criteria listed above.
+The diagnosis of depressive disorders is based on symptoms and signs, and specific types may be classified using the DSM-5-TR criteria (1).

-Sources of information include an interview with the child or adolescent and information from parents and teachers.
-Several brief questionnaires are available for screening.
+Sources of information include an interview with the child or adolescent and information from parents, caregivers, and teachers.
+Several brief questionnaires are available for screening; commonly used ones in the United States include the Patient Health Questionnaire - Nine Item (PHQ-9) and Beck Depression Inventory (2, 3).
+(See Depression Assessment Instruments for these and other inventories and assessment tools.)
 They help identify some depressive symptoms but cannot be used alone for diagnosis.
-Specific close-ended questions help determine whether patients have the symptoms required for diagnosis of major depression, based on DSM-5-TR criteria.
+Specific close-ended questions help determine whether patients have the symptoms required for the diagnosis of major depression, based on DSM-5-TR criteria.

 Other psychiatric disorders that can increase the risk and/or modify the course of depressive symptoms (eg, anxiety and bipolar disorders) must be considered.
 Some children who eventually develop a bipolar disorder or schizophrenia may present initially with major depression.

-After depression is diagnosed, the family and social setting must be evaluated to identify stresses that may have precipitated depression.
+After depression is diagnosed, the family and social setting must be further evaluated to identify (and modify) stressors that may have precipitated depression.

-• Concurrent measures directed at the family and school
+• Concurrent measures directed at the family and school, including psychotherapy

 Table